Nico-FR/TADkit_dev2/README.md

 Bedgraph are used to store a score for each bin, like insulation score.
-Insulation score (IS) is defined for a bin as an average number of intyeractions that occur across this bin in some vicinity of the bin (Crane et al., 2015).
+Insulation score (IS) is defined for a bin as an average number of interactions that occur across this bin in some vicinity of the bin (Crane et al., 2015).
 Insulation scores are used to call TAD boundaries.
 In TADkit plot functions, bedgraph inputs can be in 3 formats:

--   `dataframe`,
--   `GRanges`,
--   or the path of the file.

-To avoid having to load too much data in the R environment, it is possible to specify the file paths instead of an R object:
+`dataframe`, `GRanges` and to avoid having to load too much data in the R environment, it is possible to specify the file path (`character`) of the data frame (data frame without header and 4 columns tab separated):

 ``` r
 # insulation score for indiv 1: